Samsung Electronics braces for profit drop as China slowdown chips away at demand

 South Korea’s semiconductor exports to China dropped for the first time in more than two years in December.

-China is a major market for South Korean chipmakers that, led by Samsung and smaller rival SK Hynix (000660.KS), exported roughly 41 percent of their products to the mainland between January and November 2018.
+China is a major market for South Korean chipmakers that, led by Samsung and smaller rival SK Hynix, exported roughly 41 percent of their products to the mainland between January and November 2018.

 Samsung’s profit is expected to decline through 2019 as the weakness persists, Refinitiv data showed.